 Retaliation against a person who files a complaint, serves as a witness, or assists or participates in any manner in this procedure, is strictly prohibited and may result in disciplinary action.
 Retaliation is an adverse action taken against an individual as a result of complaining about unlawful discrimination or harassment, exercising a legal right, and/or participating in a complaint investigation as a third-party witness.
 Participants who experience retaliation should contact the campus AAO, and may file a complaint pursuant to these procedures.

 Complaint Consultation and Review

-Any student or employee, or any third party may consult with the AAO regarding potential discrimination or harassment.
+Any employee, or any third party may consult with the AAO, and any student may consult with the CDO, regarding potential discrimination or harassment.
 This initial contact may occur by telephone, email, or in person--the latter being preferred.

 It is the responsibility of the AAO to respond to all such inquiries, reports, and requests as promptly as possible, and in a manner appropriate to the particular circumstances.
 This response may include interim measures to protect the parties during the investigation process.
 Interim measures will not disproportionately impact the complainant.
 Interim measures for students may include, but are not limited to, information about how to obtain counseling and academic assistance in the event of sexual assault, and steps to take if the accused individual attends class with the complainant.
 Interim measures involving employees in collective bargaining units will be determined in consultation with the office of human resources.